 Richmond’s history surrounds you amid the cobblestone streets of Shockoe Bottom.
 After you’ve taken in the culinary masterpieces of downtown, head Northwest to the eclectic and funky Fan District and, just beyond, the Virginia Museum of Fine Arts and the excellent Science Museum of Virginia.

 #4 Virginia Hunt Country

-From the Scottish Highland Festival to the dressed-up horse events like Gold Cup, Virginia Hunt Country is a celebration of posh tradition.
-The best wineries on the east coast dot the region as well, delivering views, at least, that compete with the best of Provence (Breaux takes the cake).
+From the Scottish Highland Festival to Oatlands Plantation and the dressed-up horse events like Gold Cup, Virginia Hunt Country is a celebration of posh tradition.
+The best wineries on the east coast dot the region as well, delivering views, at least, that compete with Provence (Breaux takes the cake).

 Most days you’ll find parking on State Circle or along Duke of Gloucester Street, but on Summer weekends and Festival Days you’re better off going to the city garage on West St. We enjoy just walking around the historic streets and cobbled alleyways, sampling seafood along the way.

 Many people forget that the nearby US Naval Academy is open to the public (so long as you have valid government ID for all adults in your party.
 Beyond the soaring arches inside the chapel (pictured above), the USNA grounds include an excellent museum of Naval History, as well as a menagerie of well-preserved ship models.

 It is fitting that the first Americans found a poetic name for this valley: Schin-han-dowi, or “river that winds beneath the spruces.”
 Although you should budget more time for the valley itself, an easy day trip will afford you a glimpse of the promised land from the vantage of the spruces.
 Begin your journey along Skyline Drive at the Front Royal entrance to Shenandoah National Park.

 #1 of Best Road Trips from DC is … (what else, hon?)
 BALTIMORE!